Salem Radio Network News Monday, January 19, 2026

 By Mariam Sunny and Mrinalika Roy

-(Reuters) -Novo Nordisk reported promising mid-stage results for its experimental drug amycretin in diabetes patients on Tuesday, sending its Denmark-listed shares up nearly 4% as investors bet on the company’s bid to reclaim leadership in the weight-loss market.
+(Reuters) -Novo Nordisk reported promising mid-stage results for its experimental obesity drug amycretin in diabetes patients on Tuesday, sending its Denmark-listed shares up more than 5% as investors bet on the company’s bid to reclaim leadership in the weight-loss market.

-The results come at a pivotal time for the Danish drugmaker, which a day earlier reported disappointing results for semaglutide, the active ingredient in its blockbuster obesity drug Wegovy, in closely watched Alzheimer’s trials, dashing hopes that GLP-1 drugs could break into a vast new market for the mind-wasting disease.
+The update comes a day after the Danish drugmaker reported disappointing results for semaglutide, the active ingredient in its blockbuster obesity drug Wegovy, in closely watched Alzheimer’s trials, as the company races to strengthen its pipeline ahead of looming patent expirations.

-Novo’s mid-stage study tested once-weekly subcutaneous and oral amycretin compared to placebo in 448 people with type 2 diabetes inadequately controlled on metformin with or without an SGLT2 inhibitor, a common class of diabetes treatment.
+Novo’s mid-stage trial, the first to test amycretin in type 2 diabetes patients, studied once-weekly subcutaneous and oral versions of the drug compared to placebo in 448 people inadequately controlled on metformin with or without an SGLT2 inhibitor, a common class of diabetes treatment.

-Amycretin helped patients with type 2 diabetes lose up to 14.5% of their body weight over 36 weeks with weekly injections, far outperforming placebo.
+Amycretin helped patients lose up to 14.5% of their body weight over 36 weeks with weekly injections, far outperforming placebo.
 The oral version delivered weight loss of up to 10.1%.

-The drug also showed statistically significant reductions in blood glucose levels with up to 89.1% of patients achieving HbA1c levels below 7%.
+Amycretin showed statistically significant reductions in blood glucose levels, meeting the main goal of the study, with up to 89.1% of patients achieving HbA1c levels below 7%.
 Side-effects were mostly mild gastrointestinal issues, Novo said.
 It plans to start late-stage trials in 2026.

 (Reporting by Mariam Sunny and Mrinalika Roy in Bengaluru, additional reporting by Bhanvi Satija in London and Stine Jacobsen in Copenhagen; Editing by Shilpi Majumdar)